 Align Curtain Rods and Brackets

 Adjust the curtain rods so that they are each two inches longer than the four sides of your bed.
-Hold each rod and bracket up to the ceiling to gauge its correct position, and use a pencil to mark the location to drill each pilot hole for the brackets and screws.
+Hold each rod and bracket up to the ceiling to gauge its correct position, and use a pencil to mark the location to drill each pilot hole for the bracket screws.
 Use your tape measure to ensure the brackets are aligned and even.
-If needed, use colored chalk to draw a line on the ceiling as a guide.
-Measure the chalk line to ensure it is straight.
-Each curtain rod should hang directly above but slightly outside one edge of the bed, so that when all four are installed, they will form a rectangle that is slightly larger than your bed, directly above your bed.
+Each curtain rod should hang directly above but slightly outside one edge of the bed, so that when all four are installed, they will form a rectangle that is slightly larger than your bed and centered directly above the bed.

 Drill Bracket Holes and Insert Wall Anchors

-Your brackets will include instructions for drilling and for the hollow-wall anchors that are needed for holding the bracket flush against the ceiling.
-The brackets are attached to the ceiling with screws, using wall anchors for any screws that are not being sunk into studs or beams.
-Anchors or hollow-wall anchors are necessary when hanging items that are not anchored into frame.
+Your brackets will include instructions for drilling and for the hollow-wall anchors that are needed for holding the bracket securely to the ceiling.
+The brackets are attached to the ceiling with screws, using wall anchors for any screws that are not being sunk into ceiling or floor joists above.
+Hollow-wall anchors are necessary when hanging items that are not anchored into frame.
 For a secure installation, it's best to use heavy-duty toggle bolts or similar anchors; do not use the cheap plastic cone-type anchors that come with most drapery hardware.
 Drill pilot holes, insert the anchors, and attach the brackets with screws or bolts (depending on the type of anchor you use), or drive screws directly into the ceiling framing.

 Attach the Curtain Rod and Arrange Curtains

 Slide two curtain panels onto each rod, then slide one bracket onto each end of each rod.
 Hold each assembled rod/bracket/curtain combination up to the ceiling to double-check that all pieces are in their correct positions.